ayyyecraig/Funky-Kinda-Fresh/README.md

 ## Features
 ### Lets easily calculate and store any data of your ferments to keep a running diary of all the types of Sourdoughs you've created
-- Need a percentage for your lacto ferment?
-We have you there.
-Quickly look into the different methods of fermentation to get your perfect salt brine ratio!
+- Calculate the hydration you'll need for a perfect loaf of bread!
-- Calculate how much you should feed your sourdough or injera starter!
-Give us details on the flour, the smells plus notes of flavor, and the end product!-- use this feature for any project !
+- Give us details on the flour, the smells plus notes of flavor, and the end product!-- use this feature for any project !
 Used salmon instead of makeral for garum ?
 How difficult was it to clarify ?
 You can look back on your journey and how you incorporated them into fantastic dishes.
 ----
 ### Lets just take a look at some simple Vinegars or any ferment
 - Get quick descriptions, processes, and recipe percentages.